SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/doc/src/architecture.rst

 All tools used by Helium (which means called by Ant at some point during a build sequence, directly or indirectly) come from one of these locations:

-* **Inside /helium/tools**.
+* Inside ``/helium/tools``.
 Content is generally developed or imported by the Helium team and is our responsibility.
 We strive to test it using unit tests where possible and general build execution.
 It should follow Helium coding guidelines.
 This may be libraries closely integrated with Ant, or standalone tools called by Ant like iCreatorDP.
-* **Inside /helium/external**.
+* Inside ``/helium/external``.
 These are tools provided by an external party, which could be open source projects or other teams in Nokia.
 Updates are the responsibility of the maintainer.
 Typically Helium developers will import the updates, but if agreed the supplier might also directly make the update.
 If the content is currently provided as a Synergy project it is desirable to simply use releases of that.
-* **Inside /epoc32**.
+* Inside ``/epoc32``.
 This covers the Symbian toolchain, iMaker, etc. At the point where the tool is needed it should have been exported into /epoc32.
-* **Already Installed**.
+* Already Installed.
 All language runtimes such as Java, Perl and Python.

 .. index::
   single: Dependency Diagram